 The three main types of flies are dry flies, nymphs, and streamers.

 - Dry Flies look just like flying insects floating on the water’s surface.
 They are the most common, and probably what most people imagine when they think of a fly fishing bait.

 - Nymphs are made to mimic aquatic insects, often at the larvae stage.
 They float on the surface or immediately below it.

 - Streamers are also designed to look like aquatic creatures, but usually larger ones like leeches.
 Streamers are sometimes called lures.

-All types of flies can have hooks that are barbed or barbless.
+Flies can be either barbed or barbless.
 When you’re trying to choose the best type of fly to use, it’s best to ask a local guide or fishing shop.
-These experts will know which type of fly is most effective for the fish you’re targeting, and for the area you’re fishing in.
+These experts will know which type of fly is most effective for the fish you’re targeting, and for the area you’re fishing.

 Those are all the items of gear necessary for a basic fly fishing rig, and you can easily get started with just that.
 But now for some of those bells and whistles that might make your life easier:

 - Fly Fishing Net – Very handy for securing the fish more easily and without damage (to you or the fish).